rizkyadhiguna/be-dev-test/Readme.md

 ### Building the Project

-Navigate to the root directory of the project (`my-backend-app`) in your terminal and run the Maven clean and install command:
+Navigate to the root directory of the project (`backendtest`) in your terminal and run the Maven clean and install command:

 ```bash
 mvn clean install